ChrisSturgeon/odin-binary-search-trees/README.md

 The binary search trees assignment from The Odin Project.

-Create a balanced binary tree from an array of random numbers are run the following methods on it:
+Create a balanced binary tree from an array of random numbers and run the following methods:

 1. Find an element
 2. Insert an element